BenjaminUJun/measurement-service/README.md

 The monitor program is responsible to do measurement tasks.

-#### Virtua Overlay to Integrate Statistics for Global Measurement Tasks
+#### Virtual Overlay to Integrate Statistics for Global Measurement Tasks

 In global measurement tasks, agents on end-hosts integrate their statistics on a virtual overlay .
 The point is to save the integration work for the controller.
 The controller only needs to interact with the root node of the virtual overlay to do global measurement tasks.